psilves1/BlackJackPy/README.txt

 Why did the chicken cross the road?
 He was afraid of the Python!!!!
+(My final bad joke)

 So this is my amazing Blackjack game.
 Honestly, I didn't get to finish it yet.
 I wanted to add a function where you could pick the value of an Ace to be either